patrickbucher/docs/clean-agile/clean-agile.md

 The implementation phase, however, needs to produce working software—a goal that is hard and tangible, and whose attainment is easy to judge.
-Schedule slips are only detected in this phase, and stakeholder only become aware of such issues when the project should be done almost finished.
+Schedule slips are only detected in this phase, and stakeholders only become aware of such issues when the project should be almost finished.

 Such projects often end in a _Death March_: a hardly working solution is produced after a lot of overtime work, despite deadlines being moved forward